 Tired of air mattresses deflating in the middle of the night?
-Well then the Noble air mattress may be the one for you.
-It’s got a super sturdy build, which helps it to maintain its shape over night.
+Well, then the Noble air mattress may be the one for you.
+It’s got a super-sturdy build, which helps it maintain its shape over night.
 It’s also got a built-in pump and smooth suede top, making it easy to set up and oh so comfortable to sleep upon.

-- I like how well this bed maintains its shape over night, which can be great for folks in need of firm support.
+- This bed maintains its shape well over night, which can be great for stomach sleepers in need of firm support.

 - The built-in pump is another nice feature, as it means this bed can be used both indoors and outdoors.

-- I also found it easy to inflate.
-In fact, the brand claims that this mattress can be set up in under three minutes!
+- This air mattress is easy to inflate.
+In fact, the brand claims that this mattress can be set up in under three minutes.

 - It’s not the most luxurious bed on the market, so may not work for folks in need of extra comfort.